pbingxu/pbingxu.github.io/_pages/team.md

  **We are  looking for new PhD students, Postdocs, and Master students to join the team!**

-## Research Personnel and Postgraduate Students
+## Research Personnel and Students
 {% assign number_printed = 0 %}
 {% for member in site.data.team_members %}